 - Add the bouillon, salt, pepper, and butter.
 Stir to dissolve the bouillon.

 - Use the mini heart cutters to cut out heart shapes from the pastry dough.
-After you cut a sheet of the hearts, add them one at a time to the boiling chicken stock.
-Stir lightly after adding them.
-Continue cutting hearts until all of the pastry sheets are used.
+After you cut a sheet of the hearts, add them one at a time to the boiling chicken stock, stirring lightly after each addition.
+Continue cutting hearts until you use all of the pastry sheets.
 Place pastry scraps in a pile under a damp towel to keep them from drying out.
 Make a ball from the dough scraps and then roll it 1/4-inch thick.
 Cut heart shapes from the dough and place them into the boiling chicken stock.

-- Let the dumplings cook for 8-12 minutes after the last dumplings are added to the stock.
+- Let the pastry cook for 8-12 minutes after adding the last ones.
 Do not cover the pot.
-If the water level drops low, add 1-2 cups of water to bring it back up.
+If the water level drops low, add 1-2 cups to bring it back up.

 - Remove the pot from the heat and add a lid.
 Let it sit for 30 minutes.
-The heart dumplings will absorb the liquid during this time and soften.
+The pastry hearts will absorb the liquid during this time and soften.
 Stir after the 30-minute rest period.

-- Place the dumplings on low heat.
+- Place the pot on low heat.
 Add the chicken, whole milk, and evaporated milk.
 Stir to mix.
 Heat until hot, but do not boil.